wachira-njoroge/Arbitrary-Precision-Calculation/README.md

-# Arithmetic Precison Calculator
+# Arithmetic Precision Calculator

+## Overview
-## This repo contains code written in Kotlin which runs arithmetic operations that don't rely on external libraries
+This repository contains code written in **Kotlin** that runs arithmetic operations without relying on external libraries for the core functionality.

-# Setup
+## Setup
-## To run and test out the arbitrary precision calculator, you need to:
+To run and test out the arbitrary precision calculator, follow these steps:

+1. **Download IntelliJ IDEA**
+   Install IntelliJ IDEA

+2. **Clone this repository**

+3. **Run the Main function**
    .
-Download intellij IDE
-.
-Clone this repo
-.
-Run the main function which once done will allow you to test out the calculator on the terminal window .
-Input the values as requested in the repl and you will be good to go.
-.
+The repl will prompt you to input the values you wish to calculate as well as the arithmetic operation of your choice .
 Happy mathematics